hayley-d/stream-processing-engine/README.md

 - **Stream Processing**: Ingests, filters, transforms, and aggregates large-scale data streams.
 - **Fault Tolerance**: Leaderless architecture with quorum-based consistency for high availability and data reliability.
 - **Storage Integration**: Stores processed data on Amazon S3 for scalability and durability.
-- **Real-Time Monitoring**: Dashboard to visualize throughput, latency, and system health.
+- **Real-Time Monitoring**: Dashboard to visualise throughput, latency, and system health.
 - **Dynamic Scaling**: Automatically adjusts processing nodes based on workload.
 - **Kafka Integration**: Uses Kafka for efficient stream ingestion and inter-node communication.
 - **Cross-Language Implementation**: Core processing in C++ for performance, with Java for orchestration and monitoring.